You have questions? We have answers.

 Shaded areas are available in the upgraded seating areas.
 Beach guests should anticipate little to no shade.
 Guests are asked to consider bringing sunscreen, hats, umbrellas, sunglasses, and plenty of water.
-Please remember to be courteous to the people that may be behind you during the show to avoid obstructing their view with tents and large umbrellas.
+Tents and large umbrellas are prohibited.

 Do I need to bring my own seating or can I purchase/rent seating at the event?

 We recommend all attendees without upgraded tickets bring their own seating or be prepared to sit on the sand.
 Keep in mind you may have to carry these items with you throughout the day, so consider bringing chairs with carrying straps or a bag to hold your towels/blankets.

 Will there be food and drink available for purchase?